 This might seem like a kindergarten-level piece of advice, but before you say anything, imagine if you were the person you hurt—what would you want to hear?

-Don't: Blame your behaviour on outside factors.
+Don't: Blame your behavior on outside factors.

-When Weinstein responded to the initial New York Times report, he explained, "I came of age in the 60's and 70's, when all the rules about behaviour and workplaces were different."
+When Weinstein responded to the initial New York Times report, he explained, "I came of age in the 60's and 70's, when all the rules about behavior and workplaces were different."
 Although the disgraced film executive did note that it's not an excuse, that's exactly what it is.
 When you make those excuses, you're suggesting that you don't take full responsibility for what you've done.

 After actor Anthony Rapp accused Kevin Spacey of making sexual advances toward him when he was only 14, Spacey claimed "not to remember the encounter."

-"If I did behave then as he describes, I owe him the sincerest apology for what would have been deeply inappropriate drunken behaviour," Spacey wrote.
+"If I did behave then as he describes, I owe him the sincerest apology for what would have been deeply inappropriate drunken behavior," Spacey wrote.
 Blaming it on the alcohol doesn't excuse trying to sleep with a 14-year-old, and implying that it does only hurts your case—and the victim—more.

 Do: Apologize for everything.